jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 The
 <code>spring.data.gemfire.security.username</code> property corresponds
-directly to the SDG <code>@EnableSecurity</code> annotation’s
+directly to the [spring-data-gemfire-name] <code>@EnableSecurity</code> annotation’s
 <code>securityUsername</code> attribute.
 See the
 [Javadoc](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/EnableSecurity.html#securityUsername--)
 for more details.

-The `spring.data.gemfire.security.username` property is the same property used by Spring Data for VMware GemFire (SDG) to configure the runtime user of your Spring Data application when you connect to an externally managed VMware GemFire cluster.
+The `spring.data.gemfire.security.username` property is the same property used by [spring-data-gemfire-name] to configure the runtime user of your Spring Data application when you connect to an externally managed [vmware-gemfire-name] cluster.

-In this case, SBDG uses the configured username to look up the authentication credentials of the user to set the username and password used by the Spring Boot `ClientCache` application when connecting to PCC while running in PCF.
+In this case, [spring-boot-gemfire-name] uses the configured username to look up the authentication credentials of the user to set the username and password used by the Spring Boot `ClientCache` application when connecting to PCC while running in PCF.